Cupping is a very effective and relaxing alternative treatment to pain and muscle spasms.

 Most patients report immediate relief of muscle pain and treatments are recommended once a week for 4 weeks, depending on the particular condition being treated.
 Due to the suction nature of the cupping, the cups will leave colored pain-less spots (circles) on the area being treated.
 These spots appear as toxins are brought to the surface during cupping, the degree of discoloration is a reflection of the stagnation “stuckness” of the area being treated.
 The cup spots are seen even in healthy people, Olympic Athletes also get cupping to help with tight muscles.
 Michael Phelps made cupping “famous” in the previous Olympics!
 The cup marks usually fade within a day or two but may last longer depending on how well the body can circulate blood and properly detoxify the body.

 Cupping is a very effective and relaxing alternative treatment for pain and muscle spasms.
-Most patients report immediate relief of muscle tightness and have reported the “pain melting away under the cups!”
+Most patients report immediate relief of muscle tightness.

 Please share this article!